MEET OUR TEAM

 With more than 35 years of senior leadership experience in the corporate, nonprofit and church worlds, Neal has forged a career marked by creativity and innovation, all the while developing and growing successful business operations and successful people.
 He most recently was the Vice President over the Nonprofit division of Slingshot Group, another Christian search firm.
 Prior to that, Neal served as Senior Vice President for International Partner Development at Compassion International, one of the world’s largest nonprofits, as Executive Pastor of a growing and vibrant megachurch in Nashville, and as the very first Chief Operating Officer of Generous Giving.

 For twenty years prior, Neal was a senior executive in the Christian music industry in Nashville; first as a Vice President at Word Entertainment and then as a Divisional President at Warner Bros.
 Records.
 He has produced well over 100 Christian albums – including a dozen Dove Award-winning projects – and is a five-time Grammy Award winner.
-He has served on the board of American Leprosy Missions for 16 years (including six years as Chairman), an organization devoted to restoring the lives of people affected by leprosy worldwide, and also serves on the boards of A.C.T.
+He has served on the board of American Leprosy Missions for 19 years (including six years as Chairman), an organization devoted to restoring the lives of people affected by leprosy worldwide; the Accord Network, an association that serves more than 100 international, faith-based relief & development agencies; as well as A.C.T.
 International and Free Guitars 4 Kids.
 Neal has also been privileged to travel to 50+ countries, both Western and developing.
-As Founding & Managing Partner of Mission:Leadership, he resides in the Nashville, TN area with his wife of 38 years, Wendy.
-They have two grown and married children.
+As Founding & Managing Partner of Mission:Leadership, he resides in the Nashville, TN area with his wife of 39 years, Wendy.
+They have two grown and married children and one granddaughter.

 Leslie brings a heart to see people matched to opportunities that fit their God-given talents and desires.
 She gets to exercise that passion by helping candidates create their digital portfolios and guiding them through our evaluation process.
 From a nonprofit perspective, Leslie served on Josh McDowell’s ministry team for a number of years, designing sets for their video projects.
 Prior to this, she was an executive assistant at Word Records and also worked in their A&R department.